 Persons seeking remarriage in the Church are usually faced with more challenges than those entering first time marriages.
 There may be complicated financial issues, family blending and step-family issues, and in the case of divorced Catholics, they must obtain a declaration of nullity from the Church before they are free to marry again.

 An annulment is a declaration by the Catholic Church that the prior union never had the binding force that characterizes marriage.
-An annulment does not deny the reality of the wedding or the experience of the spouses during married life, but rather says that because something was seriously defective when the bride and groom spoke their wedding vows, the marriage lacked the binding force that Jesus taught (Mk 10:7-12; Mt 5:31-32; Lk 16:18).
+An annulment does not deny the reality of the wedding or the experience of the spouses during married life.
+Rather, it declares that because something was seriously defective when the bride and groom spoke their wedding vows, the marriage lacked the binding force that Jesus taught (Mk 10:7-12; Mt 5:31-32; Lk 16:18).
+Annulments also do not render children illegitimate.
 To learn more about annulments, click here.

 The Process of Preparing for Remarriage in the Church